kyma-incubator/compass/docs/compass/02-03-app-runtime-flow.md

 ![](./assets/app-configuration-update.svg)

 In the second case, if configuration for any connected Runtime changes, Application Webhook API notifies an Application that new configuration details are available.
-The following diagram shows the interaction between Runtime Agent, Director and Application when a new Runtime is configured successfully:
+The following diagram shows the interaction between the Runtime Agent, the Director, and an Application when a new Runtime is configured successfully:

 ![](./assets/runtime-notification.svg)